AdobeDocs/campaign-standard.en/help/reporting/using/bounce-summary.md

 # Bounce summary{#bounce-summary}

-This report details the overall hard and soft errors encountered during deliveries as well as the automatic processing of bounces.
+This report details the overall hard and soft errors encountered during deliveries as well as the automatic processing of bounces (see [Understanding delivery failures](../../sending/using/understanding-delivery-failures.md)).

 ![](assets/campaign_reports_bounces.png)